PWNDAO/gm_events_cities/events/ETHGlobal Prague Happy Hour/Read.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: ETHGlobal Prague Happy Hour
+description: Get ready to party with the ETHGlobal community in the heart of Prague!

 #####################
 ### EVENT DETAILS ###